-The Trust believes that Vancouver's continually strong real estate market is having ripple effects in the VICDR, as Lower Mainland homeowners cash out and relocate to the region.
-High real estate prices in Vancouver are also driving homebuyers to areas of Vancouver Island such as Victoria, which is home to a \$4 billion technology industry that employs about 23,000 workers.2 The reported surplus of buyers compared to sellers appears to suggest population growth, increased housing starts, and job creation in construction and other real-estate-related service industries.3 Data indicates that due to a lack of supply in the South Island region, investor activity is migrating to secondary markets on Vancouver Island in search of available opportunities that deliver higher return levels.4 https://viatec.silkstart.com/articles/download-2014-greater-victoria-technology-sector-economic-impact-study-
+The Trust believes that Vancouver's historically strong real estate market is having ripple effects in the VICDR, as Lower Mainland home owners cash out and relocate to the region.
+While the real estate market has slowed in the Lower Mainland, high real estate prices in Vancouver are driving homebuyers to areas of Vancouver Island such as Victoria, which is home to a \$4 billion technology industry that employs about 15,000 workers directly, another 3,000 consultants and 5,000 others who work in tech jobs within larger firms and government.
+In 2017, British Columbia's employment grew by 87,300 jobs, with gains largely driven by real estate and consumer spending.
+Of those employment gains Vancouver Island and Coast Development Region added 5,300 goods jobs and 10,400 services jobs (a 5.5% increase over 2016).
+The reported increase in job creation indicates that the economy is expanding.
+Data indicates that due to a lack of supply and rising costs (associated with land, construction labour, and materials) in the South Island region, investor activity is migrating to secondary markets on Vancouver Island in search of available opportunities that deliver higher return levels.

-1 "State of the Island Economic Report 2017", Vancouver Island Economic Alliance, October 2017<http://viea.ca/wp-content/uploads/2017/11/2017- VIEA-Economic-Report-WEB.pdf> (the "2017 VIEA Report").
+&lt;sup>1 "State of the Island Economic Report 2018", Vancouver Island Economic Alliance, October 2018 http://viea.ca/economic-resources/state-of-the-island-report-download/ (the "2018 VIEA Report").